 Catholic-run herbal clinic that cures cancer with ₦8,500

-The two-story building that sits on a busy Bangui street in Wuse II, Abuja is Deus Caritas Pax Herbal center.
+The two-story building that sits on a busy Bangui street in Wuse II, Abuja is Deus Caritas Pax Herbal Centre.
 The ground – floor rooms are occupied by a thriving business centre and a herbal drug store, managed by the Holy Sisters of the Needy, a Catholic charity organisation.
-The centre caters for the underprivileged in the society.
+The centre caters for the underprivileged in society.

 The ICIR placed calls to the herbal clinic to know if they had a cure for a diagnosed cancer patient and the reporter was assured they had drugs to solve the problem.